obetomuniz/tatooine/docs/JSON.md

 The `selectors` should be an object with keys that correspond to the data that you want to extract in the JSON returned.

+## Request

+The `request` configuration should be an object that correspond to the `AxiosRequestConfig` type from `axios`.
+Enjoy this flexibility.

 ## Example

 ```javascript